stinefm/relsad/README.rst

 Features
 .....................................

-- Reliability analysis
-- Load flow
-- Monte Carlo simulation
+- Monte Carlo simulation based reliability analysis of active distribution networks
+- Sequential simulation of the network behavoir with user defined loading and failure evolution

 .....................................
 Dependencies